JohnSundell/SplashPublishPlugin/README.md

 ## Usage

-The SplashPublishPlugin can be used as publishing pipeline.
+The SplashPublishPlugin can be used as publishing pipeline with [Publish](https://github.com/johnsundell/publish).

 ```swift
 import SplashPublishPlugin